The concept for the Harold S. Hirsch Awards for Excellence in Snowsports

 Both traditional or digitally published books will be accepted.
 Book must have been published in print or online during the time period between 7/1/18 and 12/1/20.
 Submit one entry.

 Judges will be evaluating all works based on their overall contribution to the field of snowsports journalism.
 While we recognize that it is difficult to compare columns with news and brief social media type entries, judges will be instructed to select the words that rise to the top in what we expect a diverse group of entries.

->

-> The Hirsch competition is now open to everyone, not just NASJA press members.
+The Hirsch competition is now open to everyone, not just NASJA press members.
 The contest is free to enter for NASJA members.
 An entry fee of $35 for non NASJA members will be charged and will include one year’s membership in NASJA for those who have never been members.
 Former NASJA members may enter for the $35 fee, but membership will not be included in this fee.
 Each of this year’s award categories (Words, Images, Books) will require a minimum of three people entering in order to take place.
 People can enter both the Words and Images categories (and the Book category).
-The call for entries for these awards is now closed.

->

-> Along with significant prizes, Hirsch winners get their NASJA dues comped for the following season.
+Along with significant prizes, Hirsch winners get their NASJA dues comped for the following season.

 Winners will be announced in early 2021, and profiles of judges on our panel will also be released.

 Since 1963, the Harold S. Hirsch Award has recognized excellence involving snowsports, emphasizing journalistic creativity and editorial or artistic content.
 The concept for these awards came after the 1960 Winter Olympics from Harold S. Hirsch, ski clothing pioneer and founder of White Stag, to promote professionalism in winter sports coverage.
 Award recipients are chosen by a panel of judges with the highest credentials in the fields of journalism, writing, education, snowsports and visual media.